creativeprojects/resticprofile/README.md

   -c, --config string   configuration file (default "profiles") -f, --format string   file format of the configuration (default is to use the file extension) -h, --help            display this help
-  -n, --name string     profile name (default "default")
+  -l, --log string      logs into a file instead of the console -n, --name string     profile name (default "default")
-      --no-ansi         disable ansi control characters (disable console colouring) -q, --quiet           display only warnings and errors --theme string    console colouring theme (dark, light, none) (default "light") -v, --verbose         display all debugging information
+      --no-ansi         disable ansi control characters (disable console colouring) -q, --quiet           display only warnings and errors --theme string    console colouring theme (dark, light, none) (default "light") -v, --verbose         display all debugging information -w, --wait            wait at the end until the user presses the enter key

 resticprofile own commands:
-   profiles       display profile names from the configuration file self-update    update resticprofile to latest version (does not update restic) show           show all the details of the current profile
+   self-update   update resticprofile to latest version (does not update restic) profiles      display profile names from the configuration file show          show all the details of the current profile schedule      schedule a backup unschedule    remove a scheduled backup status        display the status of a scheduled backup job

 ```